 Line 7.-Enter the unified credit.
 The unified credit is allowed for the lesser of the line 6 amount or the maximum unified credit.
-In general, the maximum unified credit is \$3,600, but for a U.S. expatriate it is \$13,000.
-For a citizen of a U.S. possession (section 2209) who died after 1980 the maximum unified credit is the greater of (a) \$3,600 or (b) the product of \$15,075 times a fraction.
-The numerator of the fraction is the part of the gross estate located in the U.S. (line 1 of Schedule B) and the denominator is the entire gross estate wherever located (line 3 of Schedule B).
-If the decedent died before 1981 see section 2102(c)(3).
+In general, the maximum unified credit is \$3,600 for all decedents dying before November 11, 1988, but \$13,000 for all decedents dying after November 10, 1988, and for all U.S. expatriates regardless of the date of death.
+For a citizen of a U.S. possession (section 2209) the maximum unified credit is the greater of: (a) \$3,600 (\$13,000 for decedents dying after November 10, 1988), or (b) the product of \$15,075 (\$46,800 for the estates of decedents dying after November 10, 1988) times a fraction.
+The numerator of the fraction is the part of the gross estate located in the U.S. (line 1 of Schedule B), and the denominator is the entire gross estate wherever located (line 3 of Schedule B).
+If the unified credit is affected by a treaty and the decedent died after November 10, 1988, see section 2102(c)(3)(A) as amended by the Technical and Miscellaneous Revenue Act of 1988.

-Line 9.-You may take a credit for part of the death or inheritance taxes you paid to a State or the District of Columbia on property listed in Schedule A. Generally, you must claim this credit within 4 years of filing the return.
+Line 9.-You may take a credit for part of the death or inheritance taxes you paid to a state or the District of Columbia on property listed in Schedule A. Generally, you must claim this credit within 4 years of filing the return.
 To find your allowed credit, use Table C in the Form 706 instructions to figure the supposed credit that would be allowable on the entire line 1 amount (reduced by \$60,000).
 Your allowed credit cannot be more than this supposed credit multiplied by a fraction.
-The numerator of the fraction is the value of the property you include in Schedule A and on which you paid the State tax, and the denominator is the value of all the property you report in Schedule A. Enter the lesser of this amount or the taxes you paid on line 9.
+The numerator of the fraction is the value of the property you include in Schedule A and on which you paid the state tax, and the denominator is the value of all the property you report in Schedule A. Enter on line 9 the lesser of this amount or the taxes you actually paid.

-For the credit to be allowed, you must file a certificate signed by the appropriate official of the taxing State.
-The certificate should show: the total tax charged, any discount allowed, any penalties and interest imposed, the tax actually paid, and each payment date.
+For the credit to be allowed, you must file a certificate signed by the appropriate official of the taxing state.
+The certificate should show the total tax charged; any discount allowed; any penalties and interest imposed; the tax actually paid; and each payment date.
 If possible, attach the certificate to this return; otherwise, please file it as soon as possible.
 See Regulations section 20.2011-1(c)(2) for more information about the certificate.

-If you later recover any of the State tax for which you claim this credit, notify the Internal Revenue Service Center, Philadelphia, PA 19255 within 30 days of receiving any refund of State taxes.
+If you later recover any of the state tax for which you claim this credit, notify the Internal Revenue Service Center, Philadelphia, PA 19255 within 30 days of receiving any refund of state taxes.